leanprover/lean4/src/lake/README.md

 # Lake

-Lake (Lean Make) is a new build system and package manager for Lean 4.
+Lake (Lean Make) is the new build system and package manager for Lean 4.
 With Lake, the package's configuration is written in Lean inside a dedicated `lakefile.lean` stored in the root of the package's directory.

 Each `lakefile.lean` includes a `package` declaration (akin to `main`) which defines the package's basic configuration.
 It also typically includes build configurations for different targets (e.g., Lean libraries and binary executables) and Lean scripts to run on the command line (via `lake script run`).

 ***This README provides information about Lake relative to the current commit.
-If you are looking for documentation for the Lake version shipped with a given Lean nightly, you should look at the README of that version.***
+If you are looking for documentation for the Lake version shipped with a given Lean release, you should look at the README of that version.***

 ## Table of Contents